 Hoffman admits his thesis of conscious realism is purposefully bold so that others, in the spirit of scientific enquiry and debate, may discover its flaws and improve upon it.
 And, he adds, it also has its work cut out for it to offer an alternative to current explanations in physics and biology.

 Normally, I tend to avoid other reviews so as to focus on my own thoughts and opinions when writing a review.
 But when a book leaves me stumped, it can be useful to see what others think.
-Two current reviews on Amazon stand out, the mysterious Barry Clayton, who may or may not be a real person, nevertheless makes the worthwhile observation that would explain my difficulties with this book: “This book is not for those who […] are ignorant of cognitive science.
+Two current reviews on Amazon stand out.
+Barry Clayton makes the worthwhile observation that would explain my difficulties with this book: “This book is not for those who […] are ignorant of cognitive science.
 A working knowledge of Kantian philosophy, quantum physics and metaphysics will also help.”
 Author Brian Clegg, meanwhile, questions Hoffman’s understanding of quantum physics.
 Personally, I think there are some interesting ideas here, but the book left me by and large befuddled.
 But do not take my word for it.
 Hoffman gave a nice TED talk that should help you decide for yourself and, if you want to go deeper, a TED interview.